-76179 covers Saginaw, Eagle Mountain Lake, and the northwest Fort Worth corridor — one of the fastest-growing residential pockets in Tarrant County.
-Prices normalized after the 2021–22 run-up, inventory has loosened, and buyers have more options than they did two years ago.
+76179 covers Saginaw, Eagle Mountain Lake, and the northwest Fort Worth corridor.
+Prices normalized after the 2021 run-up, inventory has loosened, and buyers have more options than two years ago.
+Median sale price runs $332,000 to $357,000 depending on source, median rent around $2,025 per month.
 Sellers who price to the current market move.
-Sellers who price to the peak don't.
+Sellers who price to the peak do not.

 What 76179 Actually Includes

 76179 is a ZIP code, not a city.
 It spans from central Saginaw south through northwest Fort Worth, roughly bounded by Highway 287 to the west and Loop 820 to the south.
-The communities you'll encounter most: Saginaw (its own city, population ~26,000), the Eagle Mountain Lake area (unincorporated, lakeside), and the residential neighborhoods of northwest Fort Worth proper.
+The communities you will encounter most: Saginaw (its own city, population around 26,000), the Eagle Mountain Lake area (unincorporated, lakeside), and the residential neighborhoods of northwest Fort Worth proper.
 It borders 76052 (Haslet/Rhome) to the north, 76108 to the south, and 76135 (Lake Worth) to the east.

 This matters for buyers because the same ZIP code contains three meaningfully different real estate submarkets with different price points, different lot sizes, different school districts, and different buyer profiles.
-Knowing which part of 76179 you're in shapes the whole purchase decision.
+Knowing which part of 76179 you are in shapes the whole purchase decision.

 Where Buyers Usually Focus First